dennisss/tansa/config/docker/README.md

 - To get a running environment, do
 	- Run `docker pull dennisss/tansa-prebuilt:latest`
-	- Run `docker run --rm -p 3000:3000 tansa-prebuilt` every time you want to start it
+	- Run `docker run --rm -p 4000:4000 dennisss/tansa-prebuilt` every time you want to start it
 	- Rerun the `pull` command from above whenever there are new changes to this repo

+- For development, you can use the `tansa-dev` image to run Tansa out of a local git repository.
+ 	- In the source folder, run ``docker run -v `pwd`:`pwd`:rw -w=`pwd` -p 4000:4000 -it dennisss/tansa-dev bash``
+	- The above command will give you a shell which you can use to do `make build`, etc.
+	- You can run the Gazebo simulator in this mode, but only headless

 Advanced